kkaleidoskull/kkaleidoskull/README.md

 # byi

-no dni, follow your own
+no dni, follow your own. ill ignore/block you if i feel the need to

 i overthink and read into EVERYTHING. im awful at reading people, and im also a people pleaser. please iwc at all times and use tonetags with me!